UCL/fan-slicer/README.rst

 Further details on the parameterisation of the planes, pose formulation, and usage of functions are provided in the following `guide`_.

+Citing
+^^^^^^

+If you use this software in your research, please cite:

+Ramalhinho, J., Dowrick, T., Bonmati, E., Clarkson, M. J., 2023.
+Fan-Slicer: A Pycuda Package for Fast Reslicing of Ultrasound Shaped Planes " Journal of Open Research Software 11(1), p.3 DOI: http://doi.org/10.5334/jors.422

 Contributing
 ^^^^^^^^^^^^